lukasbeuster/throwing_shade/README.md

 ### ⚠️ Caveats

 - **DON'T** change the 'dst' (daylight savings) parameter from 0, instead change the UTC input for daylight savings period
+- Be very careful about what UTC your dataset is in, mistakes with this might cause simulations to be off by hours

 ## Folder Structure